Title: The Priory of the Orange Tree

 And I love that this is (originally pitched as) a standalone.
 It’s the reason I picked this up.
 I hate books that go on for years and years and years and years…..

-It probably deserves a three star rating for its slowness and for its underdeveloped characters (and predictably clichéd schmaltz-fest of an ending) but I’m giving it four stars because I had a fabulous time reading it.
+All in all I really enjoyed this read.
+The Priory of the Orange Tree probably deserves a three star rating for its slow pace, for its underdeveloped characters, and its predictably clichéd schmaltz-fest of an ending, BUT I’m giving it four stars because I had a fabulous time reading it!